 NYT Highlight & Organic Traffic Surge

 The site continues to rank consistently in the top 10 Google search results for Caroline Vreeland’s name, outperforming most fan-run platforms and often surfacing alongside her official and label-backed content.
+Those outcomes are the cumulative result of Rito’s long-running architectural stewardship, from early CMS experiments to the modern AFL stack, rather than a single rebuild.
 It’s a case study in organic discoverability, strategic content positioning, and editorial-grade presentation that earns authority, not just attention.

 Latest Site Version with Next.js